 The Resource Library contains a wide range of publications aimed at helping benefits counselors understand the nuances of Part D and how to help clients with Medicare select coverage.
-Included among these are fact sheets on the requirements of all Part D plans, standard and alternative Part D plans, and options for drug coverage through Part D or Medicare Advantage.
-Also included are publications about what drug plans may/may not cover, off-label drug coverage rules, medication therapy management, the Part D donut hole/coverage gap, and Best Available Evidence policy.
+Included among these are fact sheets on off-label drug coverage rules, medication therapy management, the Part D donut hole/coverage gap, and Best Available Evidence policy.
 Our educational site, My Medicare Matters, also has detailed information about types of Part D plans, costs, and enrollment periods.

-Be sure to check in annually during the Open Enrollment Period to download our guide to mailings and key events, and toolkit.
+Be sure to check in annually during the Annual Enrollment Period (Oct.
+15 – Dec.
+7) to download our guide to mailings and key events, and toolkit.

 Tools for seniors